 The start of Millie’s symptoms

 In March 2021, Millie Wright of Poppleton, York, complained to her mother about joint pain, stomach ache, itchy skin and headaches.
-Concerned, Ceri called 111 and the GP but, due to Covid-19 restrictions, neither was able to offer Millie a face-to-face consultation.
+Concerned, Ceri called 111 and the GP but, due to Covid-19 restrictions, neither were able to offer Millie a face-to-face consultation.

 Towards the end of March Millie received a face-to-face appointment with a GP, who ruled that there was nothing severely wrong with her observations.
 However, Ceri insisted that Millie have blood tests as she strongly felt that something was very wrong with Millie.